 Restoration is a major undertaking.
 Beyond the painstaking care essential to preserve and stabilize historical structures, restoration includes lots of research and planning to return relics to a known or assumed state with as much integrity as possible.

-Using a scan-to-CAD workflow with selective laser sintering (SLS) additive manufacturing, 3D Systems On Demand Manufacturing team delivered durable and repeatable fixtures for HRP’s restoration effort.
+Using a scan-to-CAD workflow with selective laser sintering (SLS) additive manufacturing, 3D Systems' team delivered durable and repeatable fixtures for HRP’s restoration effort.
 Far from a hands-off process, the team contributed many hours of frontend engineering and backend finishing to provide high quality full-service design and manufacturing expertise.

 A UNESCO World Heritage Site

 Though popular opinion of King George III may be divided, there is no denying the impact of his 59-year reign.
 Beyond the countless volumes of extensive studies and films on his life and rule, his legacy is steeped into the very earth of the lands he governed – particularly at The Royal Botanic Gardens, Kew.
 A UNESCO World Heritage Site, the gardens are home to The Great Pagoda, a striking 163-foot structure commissioned in 1761 and built in ornate and highly fashionable Chinoiserie style.

 In the years following the pagoda’s unveiling, it drew crowds of tourists who came to marvel at its exotic and eye-catching details.
 Central to all conversations were the 80 painted wooden dragons that adorned the octagonal corners of each successive level.